Scandal-UK/FluentValidationLister/ReadMe.md

 However, _sometimes_ you may not be using MVC - you might be using an SPA application, such as React or Angular, or maybe a mobile application front-end.
 In this case you should probably want your clientside validators to match your server-side FluentValidtion validators, without having to duplicate the effort.

-You still need to implement this - it just provides a nice way to access the validator information for any endpoint, exposing and formatting the metadata provided by FluentValidation.
+You still need to implement this - it just provides a nice way to access the validator information for any endpoint, exposing and formatting the metadata provided by the FluentValidation library.

-I have provided an example ASP.NET Core 3 web API application showing a very basic example of showing the validator information for a given endpoint.
+This solution includes an ASP.NET Core 3 Web API application which provides a very basic (jQuery-based) AJAX example of revealing the validator information for any given endpoint, although it is probably easier to test it using a tool such as Postman.

 ## Installation